Finances on divorce FAQs

 The best way to negotiate will depend on the needs and wishes of you and your spouse.
 There are several ways, including the following:

-- Collaborative law: a series of “four way” meetings at which you, your spouse and your respective solicitors work together towards agreement.
+- Collaborative family law.
+This involves a series of meetings attended by you, your spouse and solicitors for each of you, at which everyone works together to reach agreement.

-Will the Court approve any agreement that my spouse and I reach?
+Will the court endorse any agreement that my spouse and I reach?

-Even if an application is issued, the Court will encourage negotiations and agreement.
+In some cases issuing proceedings at court becomes a necessity.
+We will advise you if this applies to your case.
+Even if an application is issued the court will encourage negotiations and agreement.
 We will endeavour to apply this in our approach to your case.

-My spouse may try to put his or her assets beyond my reach – what can I do?
+My spouse may try to put their assets beyond my reach – what can I do?

 If the property in which you and your spouse live (or lived) together is owned by your spouse alone, your Home Rights can be registered against it – this protects your interest by warning off any person that it might be sold or transferred to.

-If there is real risk that your spouse will try to put any other property beyond the reach of the Court, for example by moving ownership overseas or transferring it to someone else, the Court can make Orders to prevent this.
-This is one of the rare situations in which it might be necessary to apply to the Court for orders before trying to negotiate a settlement.
+If there is real risk that your spouse will try to put any other property beyond the reach of the curt, for example by moving ownership overseas or transferring it to someone else, the court can make orders to prevent this.
+This a situation in which it might be necessary to apply to the court for orders before trying to negotiate a resolution.

 Do I have to tell my spouse about all of my assets and income?

-Yes.
-It is absolutely essential that both you and your spouse fully and frankly disclose your financial situations to each other and to the Court.
-Without this, the Court will not make an Order.
-This can be done on a voluntary basis without issuing proceedings and we can advise you on how to do so.
+Yes: It is absolutely essential that both you and your spouse fully and frankly disclose your financial positions to each other and to the court.
+It is impossible to negotiate unless you know about all the assets you are negotiating over, and the court will not make an order.
+This disclosure can be given on a voluntary basis without issuing proceedings and we can advise you on how to do so.

 Which assets and income are available for division?